The Food Education Standards

 By building knowledge around how different foods interact with the body to sustain us, we can identify the benefits of nutrient-dense foods and their effects on our bodies and minds.

-By experiencing autonomy over our bodies with access to nutritious and vibrant food, we are empowered to make positive and informed food choices in our lives.
+By experiencing autonomy over our bodies with access to nutritious and vibrant food, we are empowered to make informed food choices in our lives.

 7. We can advocate for food choices and changes that impact ourselves, our communities, and our world.